cjejung/Cleaning-Data-Coursework/CodeBook.md

 # Code Book
 ## Introduction
-This codebook describes the dataset called `tidyset` obteined when running the `run_analysis.R` code.
+This codebook describes the dataset called `tidyset` obtained when running the `run_analysis.R` code.
 The code was created as part of the coursework for the Coursera 'Getting & Cleaning Data' course.

 ## Key facts